tsladecek/projektove_github/README.md

 ## How it works

 Projektove is the source of truth.
 Issues marked with `GitHub Repository: owner/repo` in their description are synced to GitHub.

-When a GitHub issue is closed, the corresponding Projektove issue is also closed.
+- **GitHub issue closes → Projektove issue closes**: When a GitHub issue is closed, the corresponding Projektove issue is also closed.

-The sync is bidirectional for the close action, but Projektove always wins for content.
+- **Projektove issue closes → GitHub description updated**: When a Projektove issue is closed, the GitHub issue is *not* closed (work may have started), but its description is appended with a note that the issue has been closed in Projektove.

 ## Usage